All properties are under professional pest control.

 Some properties might be equipped with an outside misting system to help repel mosquitoes and other insects in the yard, pool, deck area.
 When installed, the system administers a fine mist of naturally-based, environmentally friendly liquid several times each day, which is safe for humans and pets.
 Times are being set depending on the season and can not be changed.

 Roaches and ants

-Because Florida is located in a semi-tropical climate, pest control services are performed regularly.
-Smaller bugs, like roaches and ants are common in this area.
-So if you find a roach or ants in or around a property, please keep any doors / windows closed and keep food stored in hard containers / fridge, not just plastic wrapped.
+Smaller bugs, palmetto bugs, roaches and ants are common in this area.
+So if you find roaches or ants in or around a property, please make sure to keep doors / windows closed and keep food stored in hard containers / fridge, not just plastic wrapped.

 If the bugs are dead or just about to die, this is a sign pest control is working and there is nothing we can really do about.

-If you find them alive, let us know, so pest control can spray at the property.
+If you find them alive, let us know, so pest control can do an extra spray around the perimeter of the property.

 Please note the following:

 1. It is common to find bugs and ants in tropical coastal areas.